ShihaoXiong/ShihaoXiong.github.io/source/_posts/Algorithm.md

 coin value = 25 10 5 1 cent

 1. **What does it store on each level?**
-   4 levels, each level considers on type of coin
+   Four levels, each level considers on type of coin
-2. **How many different states should we try to put on this level?** dynamically changes
+2. **How many different states should we try to put on this level?**
+   Dynamically changes

 ![](/assets/algorithm/07.png)